Hawaii Leadership Residency

 House Shepherd: providing care and authority to our communal living

-How does an Alaka’i live?
+How does a Staff-Alaka’i live?

 Provisions: We make in-kind provisions, including: